Ginx TV: Shift to Esports

 In June 2016, it was announced that, with the partnership of Sky and ITV, Ginx TV was to be relaunched as GINX Esports TV, shifting its focus to covering esports.
-With the changeover, the channel relaunched on 24 June 2016 on Sky, in addition to it already being available to watch on Virgin Media.
+With the changeover, the channel launched on 24 June 2016 on the Sky platform, in addition to it already being available to watch on Virgin Media.

 On 15 February 2017, it was announced that the Canadian premium service Super Channel would launch a native version of Ginx as a replacement for one of its multiplex channels.
 Replacing Super Channel 4, GINX Esports TV Canada launched on 4 May 2017 with a live edition of The Bridge and thereafter combined its own domestic shows with the programming of its parent channel.

 GINX Esports TV was launched in Israel in 2017 through a partnership with Partner's 4GTV app.

-In October 2017, Ginx announced a partnership with Telekom Austria Group to make the channel available across Europe on Eutelsat 16A.
+In October 2017, GINX Esports TV announced a partnership with Telekom Austria Group to make the channel available across Europe on Eutelsat 16A.

-In October 2018, Ginx announced it had terminated its contract with Virgin Media.
+In October 2018, GINX Esports TV announced it had terminated its contract with Virgin Media.

 In January 2022, GINX Esports TV began broadcasting its programming on Twitch.

-On 24 June 2023 it was announced that the UK version of the channel would cease satellite broadcast on 29 June 2023, and continue on Sky Glass and Sky Stream.
+On 24 June 2023, it was announced that the UK version of the channel would cease satellite broadcasts on 29 June 2023, and would continue on Sky Glass and Sky Stream.

-On 17 July 2024 the channel launched as an IPTV service on Freeview on channel 296.
-However, just over 6 months later on 22 January 2025, the service closed on Freeview.
+On 17 July 2024, the channel launched as an IPTV service on Freeview on channel 296.
+It was later moved to channel 282 in August of the same year.
+However, just over 6 months after joining the platform, on 22 January 2025, the service closed on Freeview.

 GINX.TV programming

 The company has produced several esports and gaming-related programmes for its television channel, website, and digital outlets through its production arm, GINX Studios.
-Ginx has also produced programming and content for third-party publishers, media organizations, brands and esports organizations.
+Ginx TV has also produced programming and content for third-party publishers, media organizations, brands and esports organizations.